gohugoio/hugo/content/getting-started/usage.md

 toc: true
 ---

-The following is a description of the most command commands you will use while developing your Hugo project.
+The following is a description of the most common commands you will use while developing your Hugo project.
 See the [Command Line Reference][commands] for a comprehensive view of Hugo's CLI.

 ## Test Installation